prommis/prommis/docs/flowsheets/uky.rst

 ------------
 The University of Kentucky (UKy) rare earth element (REE) processing plant is designed to extract salable rare earth oxides from domestic U.S. coal and coal byproducts.
-While this implementation of the plant does not take into account all of the complexities and unit processes detailed in the project report:math:`^1`, it details the major phenomena by utilizing a series of conventional REE extraction techniques, including acid tank leaching, solvent extraction, precipitation, and product roasting.
+While this implementation of the plant does not take into account all of the complexities and unit processes detailed in the project report :math:`^1`, it details the major phenomena by utilizing a series of conventional REE extraction techniques, including acid tank leaching, solvent extraction, precipitation, and product roasting.